acritelli/aws-labs/lab_7_create_elb.md

 Perform the following from the Load Balancers section of the EC2 console.

-1. Create a new classic load balancer
+1. Create a new Classic Load Balancer
 2. Set the load balancer name to "Lab-ELB"
 3. Create the load balancer within your Lab VPC and public subnet
 4. Leave the load balancer and instance protocol and port set to HTTP/80